 Optional Garnish: freshly grated parmigiano reggiano

-Cut Brussels spouts in half, peel back and separate leaves, including core.
-Blanch Brussels sprout leaves in a pot of salted boiling water until bright green, approximately 2-3 minutes.
+Cut Brussels spouts in half, peel back and remove leaves from core.
+Blanch leaves in a pot of salted boiling water until bright green, approximately 2-3 minutes.
 Transfer leaves to a bowl of iced water to set color.
 Drain and dry.
 (This step can be done in advance and stored in the fridge a few hours.)

 In a large sauté pan, melt butter and olive oil over medium heat.
 Sauté prosciutto until crisp, about 2-3 minutes.
 Add onion and sauté until golden and soft.
 Toss in sage and garlic for another minute.
 Add balsamic vinegar and turn off heat.

 Toss Brussels sprout leaves with warm vinaigrette and serve as a salad, or toss blanched leaves and sauté in the vinaigrette for another minute until heated through.
 Don’t overcook the leaves or the bright green color will start to yellow.

 Buying: look for firm, compact heads; smaller heads are typically more tender and sweeter; choose heads that are consistent in size for even cooking

 Cleaning: remove wilted or discolored outer leaves; trim away excess bottom; cut in half and soak in lemon or vinegar water to remove possible insects and dirt